HazelAbraham/Hackathon/README.md

 Step - 5: Upload your Jupyter Notebook on Github or Google Drive and submit the link in the form mentioned below.

+# Note:
+### I have used Logistic regression , KNN  Classifer and  Decision tree Classifier

+### Hyper parameter tuining is done on KNN Classifier and Decision Tree Classifier

+### SVC model not used.